gnss-ro/aws-opendata/reformatting_system/README.md

-# Radio Occultation Reformatting and Cataloging System (RORefCat)
+# Radio Occultation Reformatting and Cataloging System

 The Radio Occultation Reformatting and Cataloging (RORefCat) system ingests GNSS radio occultation data for all missions from multiple independent RO